Whitehawk 0 – 3 Hungerford Town

 One of the few bright lights for Steve King’s side was Kyjuon Marsh-Brown, who went close twice but was just off target on both occasions.

 However, Hungerford went on to go three goals up before the break.
-Debutant Neil Yakolahi couldn’t head clear and the ball dropped to Brown, who produced an exquisite bicycle kick to find the roof of the net from the edge of the area.
+Debutant Neil Yadolahi couldn’t head clear and the ball dropped to Brown, who produced an exquisite bicycle kick to find the roof of the net from the edge of the area.